Religion in Pakistan: Background

+Note 1: Colonial–era (1901, 1911, 1921, 1931, and 1941) figures taken from census data by combining the total population of all administrative divisions that compose the region of contemporary Pakistan, including Punjab, Sindh, Khyber Pakhtunkhwa, Balochistan, Azad Jammu and Kashmir, and Gilgit–Baltistan.
+Note 2: 1951 and 1961 figures taken from census data by combining the total population of the former administrative division of West Pakistan.

 1901 census

 The total population of the region that composes contemporary Pakistan was approximately 17,708,014 according to the 1901 census.
 With the exception of the Federally Administered Tribal Areas, all administrative divisions in the region that composes contemporary Pakistan collected religious data, with a combined total population of 17,633,258, for an overall response rate of 99.6 percent.
 Similar to the contemporary era, where censuses do not collect religious data in Azad Jammu and Kashmir and Gilgit–Baltistan, the total number of responses for religion is slightly smaller than the total population, as detailed in the table breakdown below.